Azure/azure-docs-sdk-java/docs-ref-services/preview/monitor-query-readme.md

 ---
 title: Azure Monitor query client library for Java
 keywords: Azure, java, SDK, API, azure-monitor-query, monitor
+description: Azure Monitor delivers a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
-author: ramya-rao-a
+author: sima-zhu
-ms.author: ramyar
+ms.author: sizhu
 ms.date: 09/10/2021
 ms.topic: reference
-ms.prod: azure
-ms.technology: azure
 ms.devlang: java
 ms.service: monitor
 ---

 # Azure Monitor query client library for Java - Version 1.0.0-beta.4

 Azure Monitor helps you maximize the availability and performance of your applications and services.
 It delivers a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.

 All data collected by Azure Monitor fits into one of two fundamental types, metrics and logs.
 Metrics are numerical values that describe some aspect of a system at a particular point in time.
 They are lightweight and capable of supporting near real-time scenarios.
 Logs contain different kinds of data organized into records with different sets of properties for each type.
 Telemetry such as events and traces are stored as logs in addition to performance data so that it can all be combined for analysis.

 This client library provides access to query metrics and logs collected by Azure Monitor.